belguerouidouaa-db/Bus-Transportation-Analysis/README.md

 ├── bus_transportation_analysis.xlsx
 │
 └── assets/
+    ├── bus-ridership-dashboard.png
-    └── bus-transportation-dashboard.png
+    └── bus-utilization-dashboard.png
 ```

 ---

 ## Conclusion

-This project demonstrates how **Excel can be used to analyze transportation demand and operational performance**, identifying differences in ridership across routes, days, and time periods while highlighting opportunities for better capacity allocation.
+This project demonstrates how **Excel can be used to evaluate both passenger demand and transportation capacity**.
+By combining overall ridership analysis with route- and weekday-level utilization, the dashboards help identify demand patterns and areas where fleet allocation could be improved.